May 29, 2017

 Before breathing the Holy Spirit on the disciples, Jesus first showed them his scars.
 Doing so provided more than just some jolt of recognition on the part of the disciples.
 This was not only a sign of the continuity between Jesus’ pre-crucifixion body and his post-crucifixion body.
 Instead, perhaps we can see in those scars the very earthy nature of the ministry for which the Holy Spirit ultimately equips us.
 The scars remind us of what even the Son of God had to do so as to make us a holy enough people as to warrant the presence of God’s own Spirit in us.
 But maybe those same scars remind us that we are called to minister in a rough and tumble world of sin that does that kind of thing to even the divine One in our midst.
 The Spirit did not come to us from an ecstatic vision of light and glory.
 The Spirit did not come to us on a silver platter and hand delivered to us by a celestial angel of light.
 The Spirit came to us from One whose body had been broken and still showed the signs of this.
 And that Spirit comes to us and calls us to a sacrificial ministry in a world full of brokenness and a world willing to keep on breaking all that is holy.

 C.S.
 Lewis was obviously taken with John 20’s presentation of Jesus’ breathing the Holy Spirit onto his disciples because he wove just that image into the final scene of his first Narnia chronicle, “The Lion, the Witch, and the Wardrobe.”
-Those of us who recently saw the new movie based on this book remember when Aslan, after returning from the dead, goes around and breathes on all the creatures that had been turned to stone by the White Witch, bringing them back to life.
+If you have seen the movie of this made a few years back, then you recall when Aslan, after returning from the dead, goes around and breathes on all the creatures that had been turned to stone by the White Witch, bringing them back to life.
 It’s a moving image but those of us who have focused more on the film of late may forget the lyric description of this act of new creation that Lewis wrote in the book.
 So here is the passage from page165 of the Colliers paperback edition of “The Lion, the Witch, and the Wardrobe” (Colliers, New York, 1970):

 “I expect you’ve seen someone put a lighted match to a bit of newspaper which is propped up in a grate against an unlit fire.
 And for a second nothing seems to have happened, and then you notice a tiny streak of flame creeping along the edge of the newspaper.
 It was like that now.
 For a second after Aslan had breathed upon him, the stone lion looked just the same.
 Then a tiny streak of gold began to run along his white marble back—then it spread—then the colour seemed to lick all over him as the flame licks all over a bit of paper—then, while his hind-quarters were still obviously stone, the lion shook his mane and all the heavy, stony folds rippled into living hair.
 Then he opened a great red mouth, warm and living, and gave a prodigious yawn.
 And now his hind legs had come to life.
 He lifted one of them and scratched himself.
 Then, having caught sight of Aslan, he went bounding after him and frisking round him whimpering with delight and jumping up to lick his face.”